 - If you’re piping cupcakes, you can frost between 6-8 cupcakes, depending on how tall you make the swirls.

 - If you’re frosting cupcakes with an offset spatula, you can frost 1 dozen cupcakes because you typically don’t use as much as you would piping.

-- If you’re frosting a 6 inch cake, you can frost the top and edges with about a spoonful or two left over, depending on how thick you like it.
+- If you’re frosting a 6 inch cake such as my small chocolate cake recipe, you can frost the top and edges with about a spoonful or two left over, depending on how thick you like it.

 - If you’re frosting an 8 inch cake, you can still frost the top and edges.
 Depending on how thick you like your frosting, you may or may not have some leftover.

 - If you’re frosting a small two layer cake, you can frost the middle and top.
 Frosting the edges will depend on how much you’ve used so far.
 You can always leave it as a naked cake with the edges showing.

 As much fun as it is to eat frosting with a spoon, chances are you need small cake recipes too.
 That’s why I wrote my 6 Inch Cake Recipes guide.
 Mix and match your favorite flavors!

 If you’re looking for small batch cupcake recipes, you can bake up the following:

 - Small Batch Chocolate Cupcakes – Moist and delicious chocolate cupcakes.
 Pair them with peanut butter or chocolate frosting.